MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-relationship-analytics.md

    Relationship analytics is ready to use in your organization.

+## Allow to collect information from Exchange server

-Enable the **Dynamics 365 Sales Insights – Analytics** option in the admin center to collect valuable information regarding communications&mdash;such as emails and meetings&mdash;for users in your organization from Exchange server.
+Enable the **Dynamics 365 Sales Insights – Analytics** option in the admin center to collect valuable information about communications&mdash;such as emails and meetings&mdash;for users in your organization from Exchange server.
 This data is used in analytics features for salespeople and sales managers.
-When you enable this, the **Exchange Data** option on the relationship analytics configuration page is automatically selected.
+When you enable, the **Exchange Data** option on the relationship analytics configuration page is automatically selected.

-To enable Dynamics 365 Sales Insights – Analytics, follow these steps:
+Follow these steps:

 1. Go to the **Admin** center.